alexsad95/django_blog/README.md

 (venv) $ pip install -r requierments.txt
 (venv) $ ./manage.py runserver 5000
 ```
 After that open the browser in address http://localhost:5000.
+Also you can login as admin (login: admin, password: admin) for manipulation with posts and tags.

 How works blog: